 Communities living in buffer zones largely rely on the forest for their livelihood – an unsustainable practice.
 To reduce this dependence, we empower them by providing them employment.
 We provide vocational training to unemployed youth living in and around India’s forests, and use a network of job providers to find them gainful work.

 We ensure forest staff and local communities have access to quality healthcare.
-Our Mobile Health Unit moves between tiger reserves and treats frontline forest staff.
-Our on-ground health teams and NGO partners hold free health camps for villagers to diagnose and treat common diseases.
+Our on-ground health teams and NGO partners hold free health camps for front line forest staff to diagnose and treat common diseases.

 Enraged dholes, injured langurs, and a sneaky sloth bear; read true accounts of those who’ve walked amongst the wild.